4.8 / 5.0 Rated by 150 Google customers Read 150+ Google Reviews Leave a review →

 White/Light GranitesAlaska White, Colonial White, Kashmir WhiteMost porous granite category.
 Stains fastest when sealer fails.
 Requires more frequent sealing than dark varieties.

-We have restored every major granite variety over 40 years.
+We have restored every major granite variety 47 years.
 Each stone has different hardness, crystal structure, and porosity — our technicians adjust their tooling and technique based on the specific granite.

 Granite Restoration Cost